QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

-where $S_n^{PS}$, $N(t)$, $C_n$ and $A_n$ denote the response time of the $n^{th}$ arriving job under the PS discipline, the number of unfinished jobs in the queue at time $t$, and the departure time and arrival time of the $n^{th}$ arriving job, respectively with $A_0$ = 0.
+where $S_n^{PS}$, $N(t)$, $A_n$, and $D_n$ denote the response time of the $n^{\text{th}}$ arriving job under the PS discipline, the number of unfinished jobs in the queue at time $t$, and the arrival and departure time of the $n^{\text{th}}$ arriving job, respectively.
+The rate at which the remaining workload of each job decreases is inversely proportional to $N(t)$ for a PS queue.
+We cannot express the response time in a linear form of $X_n$ and $T_n$.

-For the processor sharing queue, the rate at which the remaining workload of each job decreases is inversely proportional to $N(t)$, so the response time cannot be expressed in a linear form of $X_n$ and $T_n$.
-If we use equation (\ref{eqn:ps}) to replace constraint (\ref{const:4}), the optimization problem becomes almost intractable.
-To avoid the PDE form, we integrate steps (\ref{step:2}) and (\ref{step:3}) in the robust queueing analysis procedure by creating a loose worst-case upper bound instead of seeking a heuristic solution.
-Although our approach loosens the inequality and produces more conservative results, the experimental results in Section \ref{sec:exp} below show that the approach successfully satisfies constraint (\ref{const:4}) without being overly conservative.
+Therefore, we cannot directly follow the same steps \ref{step:1} to \ref{step:4} to analyze a PS queue.
+The optimization problem is almost intractable if we embed equation~(\ref{eqn:ps}) as a model constraint.
+To avoid the PDE-form, we integrate steps \ref{step:2} and \ref{step:3} in the robust queueing analysis procedure by creating a loose worst-case upper bound instead of seeking an alternative near-exact expression or a heuristic solution.
+Although our approach loosens the inequality and produces more conservative results, the experimental results in Section \ref{sec:exp} demonstrate that our method successfully guarantees constraint~(\ref{const:4}) without being overly conservative.

-\subsection{Uncertainty Sets}
+\subsection{\emph{Uncertainty sets}}

-We take a similar approach to Bandi et al. \cite{Bandi2015} and Whitt and You \cite{Whitt2018} in constructing uncertainty sets.
-Here, we apply the central limit theorem (CLT), i.e. for independent and identically distributed random variables $A_i$ with the same distribution as $A$, the quantity $\frac{\sum_{i=1}^n A_i - n\mathbb{E}A}{\sqrt{nVar(A)}}$ becomes asymptotically standard normal as $n$ goes to infinity.
-The uncertainty sets in previous studies \cite{Bandi2015, Whitt2018}, however, are suitable for the FCFS queue, and we cannot directly use them to analyze the PS queue.
-We, therefore, modify the design to fit the processor sharing discipline.
-As a result, the uncertainty set of the inter-arrival times remains the same, but the set for workloads requires some modification.
+We adopt a similar approach to \citet{Bandi2015} and \citet{Whitt2018} in constructing uncertainty sets.
+Here, we apply the central limit theorem (CLT), that is, for independent and identically distributed (i.i.d.) random variables $\xi_i$ with the same distribution as $\xi$, the quantity $(\sum_{i=1}^n \xi_i - n\mathbb{E}[\xi])/\sqrt{n\text{Var}[\xi]}$ becomes asymptotically standard normal as $n$ approaches infinity.
+To apply the CLT, this study assumes the random variables that characterize the arrival process (i.e., inter-arrival time and workload) to have a finite mean and variance, which is a reasonable assumption for practical purposes.
+The worst-case response time is achieved when the inter-arrival times are short and the workloads are large.
+Therefore, we construct the uncertainty sets with one-sided inequalities to consider situations with shorter inter-arrival times and larger workloads.